GuirassyFode/ews_trend_data_pipeline/README.md

 Ever wondered how major organizations keep their finger on the pulse of breaking news and emerging trends?
 This project is a streamlined Proof of Concept (PoC) designed to simulate just that!
 It's a miniature, end-to-end data engineering pipeline that ingests raw news articles, meticulously cleans and transforms them, stores them in a structured format, performs essential data quality checks, and then extracts actionable insights to identify trends and trigger mock alerts.

+**Crucially, this entire pipeline is containerized using Docker.** This ensures a consistent, isolated, and easily reproducible environment for running the data processing jobs, mirroring best practices in modern data platforms.

-Think of it as your personal news intelligence hub, built from the ground up with robust data engineering principles.
+Think of it as your personal news intelligence hub, built from the ground up with robust data engineering principles and ready for seamless deployment.

 ---